National Federal Practice

 Employment Law: We are privileged to represent both employers and employees in a number of high stake and high-exposure federal employment matters.
 Our cases involve employment discrimination (gender, sexual orientation, and race); wrongful termination; as well as post-employment restrictions such as non-compete and non-solicitation issues.
 In addition, our attorneys have led defense teams against the Department of Labor (DOL) and other governmental agencies to resolve ERISA and other benefit matters.
 Enjoy a free consultation.
 Meet your expert.

 Healthcare Lawyers: Physicians and healthcare providers trust our attorneys when their business is under investigation by the government.
-We have resolved dozens of cases involving billing errors, insurance fraud, healthcare fraud, physician self-referral laws, and anti-kickback violations with the Office of the Inspector General (OIG), the Department of Labor (DOL), the Department of Health and Human Services (HHS), the Centers for Medicare and Medicaid Services (CMS), and the Department of Justice (DOJ).
+We have resolved dozens of cases involving billing errors, insurance fraud, Medicare fraud defense, physician self-referral laws, and anti-kickback violations with the Office of the Inspector General (OIG), the Department of Labor (DOL), the Department of Health and Human Services (HHS), the Centers for Medicare and Medicaid Services (CMS), and the Department of Justice (DOJ).
 We are at the forefront of developments in the toxicology, pharmacy, compound pharmacies, DNA laboratories, and surgery center industry.
 Ask for a free consultation.
 Meet your expert.

 International Clients: Many of our clients reside or work outside the United States or have a foreign background.
 They hire our firm because many of our lawyers have represented non-U.S. clients before and understand the obstacles and difficulties associated with legal issues in the United States.
 Whether it is setting up a business in the United States or defending that business against competitors or the government, our firm is first in line to help clients from South America and Europe, especially from Brazil, Columbia, Venezuela, Mexico, Argentina, France, Italy, and Germany.
 Notably, our lawyers speak English, Portuguese, Spanish, French, and German.
 Meet your expert.